What's going on at Delta

 and who's helping make it happen

 Welcome to our Driven Doer series!
 Each month, we highlight the passionate, motivated people who help advance Delta’s mission of achieving a resilient Great Lakes environment and economy.
-This month, we introduce you to Helen Hardy, Delta’s Director of Finance and Operations, resident Steelers fan, nonprofit finance expert, dog lover, and traveler!
-What do you do?
-I do the fun stuff…More
+This month, we’re introducing you to Eve Pytel, Programs Director at Delta Institute.
+She’s been a Chicago resident for almost 20 years and loves to run.
+She ran her first race, the Cape Anne…More